-Art helped found The Supply Chain Group, The Progress Group's transatlantic consulting consortium, and has served six terms as Chair, leading the SCG to its next level of capability as the Supply Chain Group AG.
+Art is comfortable and effective in international and multi-cultural environments.
+He has consulted, taught, and written in: Mexico, Argentina, Brazil, Colombia, Germany, the Netherlands, Guatemala, Canada, Greece, Suba, and the Dominican Republic.
+He helped found The Supply Chain Group, The Progress Group's transatlantic consulting consortium, and has served six terms as Chair, leading the SCG to its next level of capability as the Supply Chain Group AG.

 He also works with Out Of The Box Consulting, a Netherlands-based affiliation of European consultants, and with Jeroen van den Berg, the WMS guru.
 His network of affiliations includes Asian hands with on-the-ground experiance in China, Taiwan, Sinapore, Japan, Korea, the Philippines, Thailand, and India.
 He also has close ties with Latin American experts and consulting practitioners.
 In addition, Art works with LogixSource in Canada, and has served them as a corporate advisor.

 For many of us, being involved with logistics and supply chain activities means a responsibility to give back to our community of practitioners, as well as being actively involved with professional organizations.